d-rez/gbz_overlay/README.md

 - PiJuice HAT / PiJuice Zero
 - Simple plugin system to add your own ADC / Battery monitor

+Read how to configure battery detection for your setup at [adc/README.md](https://github.com/bverc/retropie-status-overlay/tree/master/adc).

 ## More Screenshots
 ![Overlay on TFT theme at 240p](_images/240_allicons.png)
 *Overlay on TFT theme at 240p*